Jennifer Nelson Smid, Chair

 Shane Kanter, Immediate Past-Chair

 In Shane’s young hands, household appliances were often subjected to impromptu dissections and musical interests included all things percussive.
 We can only imagine his parents’ relief when he ventured off to college (University of Kansas, Master of Arts in Architecture – the childhood pursuits left their mark).
 While studying at KU, Shane discovered architectural acoustics in a lecture by the venerable and beloved Bob Coffeen and he never looked back, capping his academic career as a recipient of the ASA Newman Medal for Excellence in the Study of Acoustics and its Application to Architecture.
-Spending his days at Threshold Acoustics, and nights and weekends going on adventures with his wife and dog, Shane never ceases to ruminate over design, acoustics, and their application to the world around us.
+Spending his days at Threshold Acoustics, and nights and weekends going on adventures with his wife, kids, and dog, Shane never ceases to ruminate over design, acoustics, and their application to the world around us.